 Articles

-Has New Zealand solved the puzzle of the rush defence? [part 2] Posted 6 months ago
+Has New Zealand solved the puzzle of the rush defence? [part 2] Posted about 1 year ago

 The raw stats from New Zealand’s final against South Africa at the Stade de France make for fascinating reading.
 Despite losing their skipper Sam Cane to a red card in the 28th minute, the figures were all heavily loaded in the Kiwis favour.
 Even with one man less, the All Blacks dominated possession of the ball.